Play your part for a better internet!

 KMS is joining hundreds of other organisations across the UK in celebrating Safer Internet Day and promoting the safe and responsible use of technology.

 To celebrate the day, KMS holds special assemblies and discusses e-safety within lessons.

 We focus on both the creative and positive things that children and young people are doing online, as well as the role that we all play in helping to create a better internet.

-	The theme for Safer Internet Day 2015 is ‘Let’s create a better internet together’.
-This theme covers the responsibility that all users have in making the internet a better place.
+All users have a responsibility in making the internet a better place.
 Whether children and young people, parents and carers, educators or social care workers, or indeed industry, decision makers or politicians, everyone has a role to play.

 In championing a better internet, the theme recognises the balance between encouraging users to embrace and empowering them to make the most of the positive opportunities offered online, while responding to, dealing with and moving past the negative online.

 There are ways in which all users can contribute:

 Children and young people can help to create a better internet by being kind and respectful to others online and seeking positive and safe opportunities to create, engage and share online.

 Parents and carers can help to create a better internet by maintaining an open and honest dialogue with their children about their online lives, supporting them with their online activity (as appropriate to their age), particularly any concerns and issues, and seeking out positive opportunities to share with their children online.
 They can help to respond to the negative by modelling positive online behaviours themselves, and also by reporting any inappropriate or illegal content they find.